Introduction to Brown Poodles

 - Ear infections

-Caring for a Brown Poodle: Grooming and Maintenance Tips
+Brown Poodle Grooming and Maintenance Tips

 - You should brush them at least two to three times a week.
 Many poodle owners take their dogs to professional groomers every 4-6 weeks.